Learn what COVID-19 vaccinations may mean for the business community and how you can encourage your employees to get a vaccination.

 cCoverage applies to FDA-authorized vaccines administered by the United States in 2021.

-gProviders are responsible for indicating which patient conditions are attributable to an adverse vaccine reaction.
+hProviders are responsible for indicating which patient conditions are attributable to an adverse vaccine reaction.
 Standard network, authorization, and other coverage rules will still apply.
 Our self-insured or ASO employer groups can opt out of this coverage.
 Coverage for out-of-network providers and facilities will follow standard rules under a member’s benefit plan, which may include higher cost-sharing or non-coverage of non-emergency services.
-This coverage is effective through July 20, 2021, so long as permitted under the current state and federal emergency declarations.
+This coverage is effective through Jan.
+20, 2022, so long as permitted under the current state and federal emergency declarations and associated guidance.